jtod/Hydra/README.md

 language implemented using Haskell.
 This is free and open source software released under the GPL-3 license.

-This is version 2.4.2.
-See https://github.com/jtod/Hydra for the latest release.

 ## Installation

 Before using Hydra, you need some standard software tools.
 All of the